cloudify-cosmo/docs.getcloudify.org/content/working_with/console/configure-display.md

  1. In Edit mode, hover over the title bar of the widget you want to configure and click the gear icon ![Gear Icon]( /images/ui/gear-icon.png ).
  2. Make your required changes and click **Save**.

 The available fields are widget-specific.

 {{% tip title="Tip" %}}
-You can choose to display catalog widget contents as a table.
+You can choose to display Blueprints Catalog widget contents as a table.
 {{% /tip %}}

 ### Adding Pages

 1. In Edit mode, click **Add Page** at the bottom of the page.
 2. Click the Page title at the top of the page and enter a new title for the page.
-3. (Optional) Provide a description for the page.
+3. (Optional) Provide a description for the page below title of the page.
 4. Add your preferred widgets for the page.
    For more information, see *Adding Widgets* above.

 ### Advanced Configuration

-You can change layout of the Cloudify Console by changing the configuration files.
+You can change layout of the Cloudify Console by changing user configuration file.
 Check [this page]({{< relref "working_with/console/advanced-configuration.md" >}}) for more details.